wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-sabertooth.md

 1. Storms
 1. Solidarity
 1. Royalty
 1. Sacred
 </details>

 <br>

 <details markdown="1">
 <summary>Credits</summary>
 An underused classic of pulp.
-I added a truely deadly effect to its bite to differenciate it from a lion. — SaltyGoo
+I added a truly deadly effect to its bite to differentiate it from a lion. — SaltyGoo
 </details>